k-y-o-u-m-a/Simple-Calculator/README.md

 # Simple-Calculator
-Just a Simple Calculator Made with C
+Nothing Crazy just a Simple Calculator Made with C

 It can perform :- #Addition
                   #Subtraction